The South Pole Epic

 Nobody had ever traveled across Antarctica to the South Pole by bicycle.

-Why I love adventure, I love biking, and I love a great challenge.
+I love adventure, I love biking, and I love a great challenge.
 However I want to use this expedition to help promote active living through biking.
-Daniel Burton credits biking with saving his life.
-More details can be found here.
+I credit biking with saving my life.
+More details can be found here

 Daniel Burton traveled by bicycle from Hercules Inlet to the South Pole.
 I used a Borealis Yampa fat tired bike which has 5 inch wide tires and travels well on the top of snow.

-Risks and Challenges This was not be an easy task.
-The South Pole is at an elevation of 2,835 metres (9,301 ft) above sea level, and the start will be at sea level.
+This was not an easy task.
+The South Pole is at an elevation of 2,835 metres (9,301 ft) above sea level, and the start was near sea level.
 Also the winds in Antarctica can be as high as 200 mph, and radiate out from the South Pole to the coast.
-This means I will be traveling up hill and into the wind most of the way.
-Also the winds can create 6 foot sastrugi or snow drifts.
-The fat tires with low air pressure will work great in Antarctica, but larger sastrugi will be a challenge.
+This means I was traveling up hill and into the wind most of the way.
+Also the winds created 12 foot sastrugi or snow drifts.
+The fat tires with low air pressure worked great in Antarctica, but larger sastrugi were a challenge.
+Links